M&M 44: Driving Blog Traffic and Growing Community with Pinterest, Instagram, and Messenger Bots

 Using bots allows you to pull the email addresses from those people who message your page and get them on your list without them having to go to a landing page on your site and fill out forms.
 The great thing about this is that you are getting their actual Facebook email address, not some other account they set up to filter out all the lists they sign up for.

-Let’s face it, with Facebook fan pages dropping so low due to algorithms, you have a couple of choices if you want to reach your audience; you can pay or you can use messenger bots to establish real connections with your audience.
-You can also use messenger ads to build a list of people who want what you have to offer.
+Let’s face it.
+With Facebook fan pages dropping so low due to algorithms, you have a couple of choices if you want to reach your audience: You can pay or you can use messenger bots to establish real connections with your audience.
+Also, remember you can use messenger ads to build a list of people who want what you have to offer.

 Subscribe to the Show